You're Very Good At What You Do.

 Next Step

-Case Studies
+Not Quite Case Studies

-Here is what I think I know about you.
+Here's what I think I know about you.
 You're not struggling because your work is weak.
 You're struggling because the people who would benefit most from it can't yet see that.
 And you've started to wonder whether the problem is you.
 Your confidence.
 Your manner.
 Your ability to explain yourself when the moment arrives.

 About Me - and "Wild Thyme"